 When I was saving money to quit my 9-5 job and go back to school, I used a savings tracker visual aid so I could see my progress.
 In the beginning, it can be hard to get motivated to save up for a big goal, especially when it feels so far away.

 But no matter how big or small your savings goal is, having a visual aid is essential for keeping you inspired and motivated to track your progress.
+This can help you save money each month.

 Savings trackers and debt payoff charts are simple and fun to use.
 Your success will depend on you sticking to your goal and filling them out on a regular basis.